How to Clean a Hoarder Room Step-by-Step

 Have a first aid kit nearby in case of minor injuries.

-If you encounter hazardous materials, consider hiring professional cleaners who specialize in hoarded homes.
+If you encounter hazardous materials, consider hiring professional cleaners who specialize in hoarded homes and understand hoarding houses and compassionate cleanups.

 Additional Resources